gaia-platform/GaiaPlatform/demos/incubator/README.md

 make clean
 make
 ```
-This will populate the catalog with the incubator schema as well as re-generate the required headers.
+This will populate the catalog with the incubator schema as well as regenerate the required headers.